crazycooky77/ci_project5/README.md

 Additional minor updates were made throughout testing, when it was determined that better styling or functionality would improve the user experience.

 #### Remaining Bugs
 Remaining unfixed bugs can be found [in the kanban board for release 1.1](https://github.com/users/crazycooky77/projects/3/views/1) (prepended with [BUG]).
+Alternatively, [in the repository's Issues using the "bug" label](https://github.com/crazycooky77/ci_project5/issues?q=is%3Aopen+is%3Aissue+label%3Abug).

 ## Deployment